Divorce Doesn’t = Loneliness: It Can Actually Be Good For You

 “For kids, seeing two people you love fight is the most terrifying thing in the world…kids want their parents to be happy because it makes them feel safe.
 They don’t want to worry on behalf of their caregivers.
 Let’s face it, growing up is stressful enough.”

-Another interview subject, who wished to remain anonymous, told me quite simply:
+Another interview subject, a mother of an only child and who wished to remain anonymous, told me quite simply:

 “I didn’t want my daughter to learn that relationships were as toxic as my marriage.
 As painful as my divorce was, I didn’t want my child to be around that toxicity.”